hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 These distinct goals persist in how we talk about creativity in "AI" today.

-If all you care about is business productivity, then, indeed, the output is all that matters when defining creativity.
+If all you care about is business productivity and problem-solving, then, indeed, the output is all that matters when defining creativity.
 If, hypothetically, an algorithm could truly suggest a better product idea or advertising campaign than an average human designer, then a business could use that system to replace creative humans.
 That's not the notion of creativity that I care about.

 **In this essay, I'm focused on how the systems we build relate to human creativity and intelligence.**  Again, if we say that an "AI" is creative, then we're saying that it does something like human creativity.